joinpursuit/Pursuit-Core-iOS-PhotoJournal-Assignment/README.md

 ### PhotoJournal Entries View Controller

 - Use a collection view to display photo journals.
-- The View Controller should have a bottom toolbar with a "+" button and a geat button.
+- The View Controller should have a bottom toolbar with a "+" button and a gear button.
 - Pressing on the "+" button modally presents a View Controller where the user can add a new entry.
 - Pressing on the gear button modally presents a View Controller where the user can edit their settings.